LynnCen/Lyc-notes/docs/mine/resume_fudan.md

 Good morning, Dear professors！Its a great honor for me to have a this chance for interview.

 I'm Zhongling Caijing.
 I'm 26 years old.
 I come form Neijiang Sichuan province.
 I graduated from Lishui university, majoring in Digital Media Technology.

 In the past three years, I have been working in the internet industry as a web-front-end developer, leading or participating in multiple complex projects.
 I mainly contributed to the e-commerce reverse refund, AI intelligent customer service, and PC real-time chat projects.
 I love technology research, I like to read technical documents and participate in writing blogs to summarize the problems and solutions in the work.

-In my spare time, I like to exercise, play guitar and  cooking that keep me healthy and creative.
+In my spare time, I like to exercise, playing the guitar and cooking that keep me healthy and creative.

 If i am lucky enough to be a postgraduate student at Fudan University, i will study harder and be strict with myself.
 I will make my best effort to combine the industrial experience with the theoretical approach and contribute my strength to the future technical breakthrough.